davidebreso/mkeyb/readme.md

 ## Known limitations

-* mKEYB is known to work on my machine, an Amstrad PC5086 with and enhanced 101 keys keyboard.
+* mKEYB is known to work on my machines: the Amstrad PC5086 and the Olivetti PCS86.
+Both are XT clones with an enhanced 101 keys keyboard.
 Consider it untested on anything else.
 * Most of the layouts are for 101/102 keys enhanced keyboards only.
 They are not accurate for 83 keys keyboard.
 * Autodetect of BIOS features and keyboard type may not work.
-* The INT 9 handler is written for controllers compatible with the 8255 PPI, and may have unpredictable results with non-standard keyboard controllers
+* The INT 9 handler is written for controllers compatible with the 8255 PPI, and may have unpredictable results with non-standard keyboard controllers.

 ## License